as-h-matsumoto/coordiy/README.md

 # coordiy

-Coordiy is an open source Invitation or Subscription system.
+## Coordiy is an open source invitation or subscription system that prioritizes AI.

 <pre>
-Coordiy is an open source invitation or subscription system.
 Easy to install on server.
 Coordiy brings many benefits to system developers.